rust-rosetta/rust-rosetta/README.md

 * Choose a problem off Rosetta Code.
 * Fork this repo on Github. ([Help here!](https://help.github.com/articles/fork-a-repo))
 * Clone your resulting repo onto your machine.
+* When you contribute your first pull request, include yourself in the authors of the `Cargo.toml`!

 **Every other time**

 * Navigate to your `rust-rosetta` directory.
 * Make sure you're on `master` branch.
 * Update your fork ([Details](https://help.github.com/articles/syncing-a-fork))
-* Create a branch that is reasonably unique `Ein06-func-impl` is a good example.
+* Create a branch that is reasonably unique:
+    - `git branch hoverbear-hailstone`
 * Make your changes for this problem.
     - Add the new definition to the `Cargo.toml`
     - Add one code file with the appropriate name to the `src/` directory.
 If you need any data there is a separate folder for that.
     - Make sure to include unit tests for us, and comments! :)
 * Check `git status` to make sure you don't mangle anything else.
-* Commit your changes (`git commit -a -m "Implement blah blah blah"`)
+* Commit your changes
+    - `git commit -a -m "Implement blah blah blah"`
 * Submit a [Pull request](https://help.github.com/articles/creating-a-pull-request) here.

 **After it's accepted**